 - Please elaborate on any of your above responses.
 Alternatively, you may use this opportunity to expand on other hardships or unusual life circumstances that may help us understand the context of your opportunities, achievements, and impact.
 (300 words maximum)

 These questions gauge your resolve to overcome adversity.
 Contemplate the circumstances that define your achievements.
 Overcoming hardships makes a person confident and strong- someone who is not ruffled by tough times, an efficient manager trait.
 Haas is interested in your attitude, whether hardships are a problem or an opportunity to excel for you.
 Everyone faces difficulties in life at some point or the other.
-For example, you might have seen a time when your parent lost the job.
-You may have encountered a severe health issue which tested your willpower, patience, and determination.
-The key is how you faced adversity and emerged a stronger person in the process.
+For example, you might have seen a time when your parent lost their job.
+You may have encountered a severe health issue that tested your willpower, patience, and determination.
+The key is facing adversity and becoming a stronger person in the process.
 Your positive mindset and objective outlook in the face of hardships will set you apart from others.

 Optional Information #2